-The City Clerk serves as the Elections Official for the City of Stockton, consolidating elections with San Joaquin County to reduce the election costs.
-The City Clerk also manages the nominations for Council office and performs prima facie (first look) review of any petitions filed with the City.
+The City Clerk serves as the Elections Official for the City of Stockton, consolidating elections with San Joaquin County to reduce election costs.
+The City Clerk also manages the nominations for Council office and performs first-look review of any petitions filed with the City.

 Additional election duties include:

 The nomination period is from February 15 to March 11, 2022.
 Potential candidates can schedule an appointment to receive the candidate packet.

 The term information for each upcoming seat open for election is as follows:

 You must be a registered voter in the District you wish to be elected to or in city limits if running for Mayor.